vuex-orm/vuex-orm/docs/guide/model/defining-relationships.md

 }
 ```

-Now the cluster model is going to look for nodes using ids at clusters own `node_ids` attributes.
+Now the cluster model is going to look for Nodes using ids at Cluster's own `node_ids` attributes.

 As always, you can pass the third argument to specify which id to look for.

 ```js
 class Cluster extends Model {